How to transcribe

 Printed, typed, or newspaper text

-Some material in By the People is typed or printed, including typewritten letters and memos, newspaper clippings, printed forms, and many other types of documents.
+Some material in By the People is typed or printed, including typewritten letters and memos, newspaper clippings, printed forms, and more.
 This text still needs to be transcribed as it is not yet machine-readable.
 For various reasons, the Library has been unable to automate transcription using Optical Character Recognition (OCR) technology.
 If you would like to try using dictation software or OCR, you are welcome to do so, but please check the output for accuracy and insert linebreaks.
 Read how other volunteers have used these technologies, and join in the conversation on History Hub.

-- Newspapers: Transcribe all articles, not just the ones you think are relevant.
-Transcribe columns in the order you would read them, don't try to preserve layout.
+- Newspapers: Transcribe all articles, not just those you think are relevant.
+Transcribe columns in the order you would read them.
+Don't try to preserve layout.

 When not to transcribe printed text